Are you looking to spend an unforgettable time teaching amazing children surrounded by the Annapurna mountain range?

-Come and teach in the mountains of Nepal, living and working with the local Nepalese teachers at a progressive, free and independent school!
+Come, teach, live and learn in the mountains of Nepal!
+You'll be living and working with the local Nepalese teachers at a progressive, free and independent school!

 Heaven Hill Academy was founded because, all too often, children in rural areas are still discriminated against and unable to attend school.
 It is fundamental that they attend school and learn - it's the only way they are going to better themselves and their families in the future!